COM 400 — Communication Research & Methods March 2014

 The Catalog of the CSU Libraries allows searching of the collections for all 23 CSU campuses and for finding materials that are not available at your CSUDH Library.
 These materials may be requested through Interlibrary Loan online at no cost.

 WorldCat lets you search the collections of libraries in your community, state, country and from around the world.
 WorldCat locates the item of your interest in the nearest libraries to our campus.
-Items available for loan may be borrowed online and include: books, journal articles, and some dissertation and theses.
-For additional information on policies contact the Interlibrary-Loan Services at (310) 243-3716.
+Items available for loan may be borrowed online and include: books, journal articles, and some dissertations and theses.
+For additional information on obtaining research materials from other libraries, contact Interlibrary-Loan Services at (310) 243-3716.

 Access to electronic databases is available through the library’s main webpage via Databases by Title.
 Databases are also arranged by topics under Databases by Subject.
 Full-text access and date coverage varies by individual periodical title as well as from one database to another; therefore you may find it necessary to search in multiple databases.